reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 <Intro>

-Structuring state well can make a difference between a component that is pleasant to modify and debug, and one that is a constant source of bugs.
+Structuring state well can make a difference between a Component that is pleasant to modify and debug, and one that is a constant source of bugs.
 Here are some tips you should consider when structuring state.

 </Intro>